marciof/Eon/specification/specification.md

 (defer expression escape:Symbol)
 ```

-A function that creates a snapshot of an expression thereby preventing it from being evaluated.
+A function that creates a snapshot of an `expression`, optionally with an `escape` symbol for re-enabling evaluation inside it, thereby preventing it from being evaluated.

+### Conditions

 If less than one or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.